minhdang26403/minhdang26403.github.io/_posts/2025-10-21-optimizers.md

 ---
 layout: post
 title: An Engineer's Guide to Deep Learning Optimizers
-date: 2025-11-11 22:30:00
+date: 2025-10-21 22:30:00
 description: A deep-dive into deep learning optimizers where we trace the evolution from SGD to Momentum and finally to Adam.
-tags: deep-learning, mlsys, optimization, adam, sgd, gradient-descent, machine-learning
+tags: deep-learning, optimization, adam, sgd, machine-learning
-categories: mlsys, deep-learning
+categories: deep-learning
 featured: true
 ---